-Lastly, the second-stage is estimated with OLS, including the CFs with plug in estimates of the mediator propensity score, and $\vec \varphi'$ a linear approximation of nuisance function $\varphi(.)$.
+Lastly, the second-stage is estimated with OLS, including the MTE-associated CFs with plug-in estimates of the mediator propensity score, and $\vec \varphi'$ a linear approximation of nuisance function $\varphi(.)$.

-where $\hat\pi \big(z';\vec X_i \big)$ are the predictions from the probit first-stage.
+where $\hat\pi \big(z;\vec X_i \big)$ are the predictions from the probit first-stage.

-The resulting ADE and AIE estimates are composed from sample estimates of the terms in Theorem \ref{thm:cf-identification},
+The resulting ADE and AIE estimates are composed from sample estimates of the terms in Theorem \ref{thm:mte-identification},

-where $\bar D = \frac1N \sum_{i=1}^N D_i$, $\bar Z = \frac1N \sum_{i=1}^N Z_i$, $\hat{\bar\pi}$ is the estimate of the mean compliance rate, and $\frac1N \sum_{i=1}^N \Gamma(.,.)$ is the average of the complier adjustment term as a function of $\lambda_1$ with $\hat\pi \big(0; \vec X_i \big), \hat\pi \big(1; \vec X_i \big)$ values plugged in.
+where $\bar D = \frac1n \sum_{i=1}^n D_i$, $\bar Z = \frac1n \sum_{i=1}^n Z_i$, $\hat{\bar\pi}$ is the estimate of the mean compliance rate, and $\frac1n \sum_{i=1}^n \Gamma(.,.)$ is the average of the complier adjustment term as a function of $\lambda_1$ with $\hat\pi \big(0; \vec X_i \big), \hat\pi \big(1; \vec X_i \big)$ values plugged in.

 The standard errors for estimates can be computed using the delta method.
-Specifically, accounting for both the sampling variability in the first-stage estimates of the mediator propensity score as well as the second-stage sampling variability.
+Specifically, accounting for sampling variability in both first-stage mediator propensity score estimation and second-stage causal effects estimation.
 This approach yields $\sqrt{n}$-consistent estimates when the underlying error terms follow a bivariate normal distribution --- i.e., when $\pi(Z_i; \vec X_i)$ is correctly modelled by the probit first-stage.
 Errors can also be estimated by the bootstrap, by including estimation of both the first and second-stage within each bootstrap iteration.

-In practice, a parametric CF approach is simple to implement using standard statistical packages.
+In practice, a parametric MTE approach is simple to implement using standard statistical packages.
 The key advantage is computational simplicity and efficiency, particularly in moderate-sized samples.
 However, this comes at the cost of strong distributional assumptions.
 For example, if the error terms deviate substantially from joint normality, the estimates may be biased.\footnote{ While this concern is immaterial in an IV setting estimating the LATE \citep{kline2019heckits}, it is pertinent in this setting as the CF extrapolates from IV compliers to mediator compliers. }